 The Environmental Protection Agency’s Home Energy Yardstick can help a homeowner determine if replacing an HVAC system makes sense.

 If ice or snow gets beneath roof shingles, it can lead to leaks and interior water damage.
-Do any parts of the gutters need to be replaced?
+You may want to ask yourself if you need to replace your gutters.
 Do any shingles need to be glued down or replaced?
-Any small leaks need to be repaired before they become big ones?
+Do any small leaks need to be repaired before they become big ones?

-Are areas rusting or corroding?
+Are areas of the water heater rusting or corroding?
 If so, this can lead to a leak.
 A professional can examine it, bleed the system to remove trapped air and mineral deposits, clean the pipes, and recommend and do repairs.

-Take care of general maintenance on equipment, including replacing old parts.
-That way, when spring rolls around, all should be repaired and ready to go.
+You also want to take care of general maintenance on equipment, including replacing old parts.
+That way, when spring rolls around and you need to mow your lawn or trim your bushes, you should be ready to go.

-Inspect gas caps to make sure O-rings are intact; if not, get replacements from the manufacturer.
-Also replace filters and lubricate what needs lubricating.
+Additionally, inspect gas caps to ensure O-rings are intact; if not, get replacements from the manufacturer.
+Also, replace filters and lubricate what needs lubricating.

+You may need to bring in the plants you initially placed outside to enjoy the summer sun when temperatures drop.
 Before doing so, check the plants for mealybugs, aphids, and other insects.
-Remove them so they don’t spread to other plants.
+Remove them, so they don’t spread to other plants.

 Gradually transition your plants to the new environment, which has different light and humidity levels.
 For a few days, bring the plants inside at dusk and put them back outside in the morning.